eric-mitchell/detect-gpt/README.md

 If you'd like to run the WritingPrompts experiments, you'll need to download the WritingPrompts data from [here](https://www.kaggle.com/datasets/ratthachat/writing-prompts).
 Save the data into a directory `data/writingPrompts`.

-**Intermediate results are saved in `tmp_results/`.
-If your experiment completes successfully, the results will be moved into the `results` directory.
+**Note: Intermediate results are saved in `tmp_results/`.
+If your experiment completes successfully, the results will be moved into the `results/` directory.**

 ## Citing the paper
 If our work is useful for your own, you can cite us with the following BibTex entry: